CLOBr Logo

 7. The price bounces off the wall and reaches your take profit target, resulting in a 30% gain

 • Always use stop losses below the wall.
-If a large wall breaks, it often leads to significant downside as stop losses trigger.
+A broken wall cascades as other stops trigger.

-• Confirm wall reliability by checking pair exposure.
-Walls backed by stablecoins or SOL are typically more reliable than those created by volatile tokens.
+• Check pair exposure.
+Walls backed by stablecoins or SOL hold better than volatile token walls.

 • The broader market is in a strong downtrend (walls are more likely to break)